samsquire/ideas4/README.md

 # 301. Hypergenerics

 Any code can operate with any other code.
-Can we decouple data stored with behaviour of an algorihm without generics?
+Can we decouple data stored with behaviour of an algorithm without generics?

 Associate subfields of an object with another struct or variable and the code is flexible for other usages.
 Any code can be compatible with any other code.